-[Regulation 54N inserted in Gazette 3 Apr 2007 p.
+[Regulation 54N inserted: Gazette 3 Apr 2007 p.
 1501.]

 54O.
 Interstate absence permit

 The chief executive officer may, if he or she thinks it is appropriate, give to a prisoner in this State an interstate absence permit for any purpose that, or in any circumstances where, an absence permit may be given.